kareraisu/rasti.js/readme.md

 **[render]**
 Defines an element as a trigger for a template.
 It's value must be the name of a defined template.
 When the element is clicked, the template is rendered.

+**[paging]**
+Adds paging to a template.
+It's value must be a number, which indicates the page size (the maximum number of elements a page can hold).

 **[fx]**
 Applies a visual effect to an element or container.
 It's value must be the name of a defined fx.
 When the element is rendered, the visual effect is displayed.